lkoolik/lkoolik.github.io/isrm.md

 You will test that your virtual environment is set up properly in the next section.
 If you find that it was not set up properly, you can manually update or install the missing libraries/packages using `pip` or the Anaconda Navigator GUI.

+## Download Repository ##

+Navigate to the Github repository [here](https://github.com/lkoolik/isrm_health_calculations).
+Click the green "Code" button and select "Download Zip".
+Save this zip file to the same directory where you have saved your virtual environment.
+Unzip the files, and for consistency with this tutorial, name the parent directory "isrm_health_calculations".
+Your directory should match the screenshot below.

+[...]

+## Download Data ##
+tmp